jlevy/og-equity-compensation/README.md

   The size of the pool is not just about how generous the company is with employees;
   it is determined by
   [complex factors between founders and investors](http://venturehacks.com/articles/option-pool-shuffle).
-- 🔹☝️ Compensatory stock options come in two flavors, **incentive stock options (or ISOs)** and **non-qualifying stock options (or NQOs)**.
+- 🄳☝️ Compensatory stock options come in two flavors, **incentive stock options (or ISOs)** and **non-qualifying stock options (or NQOs)**.
 Confusingly, lawyers can’t even agree on the names of these two kinds of stock options, so you’ll also see them called **statutory stock options** and **non-statutory stock options (or NSOs)**, respectively.
+  - 🚧 A diagram with all the terms is likely worth it.
   - ISOs are common for employees because they have the possibility of being more favorable from a tax point of view than NSOs (below).
     They can only be granted to employees (not independent contractors or directors who are not also employees).
     But ISOs have a number of limitations and conditions and can also create difficult tax consequences.
 More on this below.
-- 🔹 Sometimes, to help you lower your tax burden, the company makes it possible to **early exercise (or forward exercise)** stock options.
+- 🄳🔹 Sometimes, to help you lower your tax burden, the company makes it possible to **early exercise (or forward exercise)** stock options.
   This means you exercise them even before they vest, which means you become a stockholder.
   However, the company has the right to repurchase the *unvested* shares, at a lower price